 Everyone is worried about security these days, and GP users are no exception.
-Clients often ask me and my team about best practices for keeping bad actors out of their systems.
+Clients often ask my team and me about best practices for keeping bad actors out of their systems.
 This is a good thing; however, their questions tend to focus on outside threats and ignore internal issues when it comes to Dynamics GP security.

 The good news is, there are simple steps that finance team members can take.
 You can reduce the ability and the temptation for an unhappy team member, or an outsider wandering through your department, to do something untoward.